ringsce/kcc/README.md

 ## Project Architecture

-The compiler follows a traditional pipeline structure with enhanced support for Objective-C and comprehensive array functionality.
+The compiler follows a traditional pipeline structure with enhanced support for Objective-C and comprehensive type system.

 ### File Structure: